AustinCodingAcademy/PHPIntermediate/syllabus/08 ACAShop Capstone Project Kickoff.md

 #### Checkout
 - For the checkout page lets create a controller called ```CheckoutController```
-- Display two forms with a shipping address and a billing address
+- Display two HTML forms with a shipping address and a billing address
 - We are not going to collect any form of payment information
 - Display the order total on the checkout page
 - Create a button called **Place Order** which will map to a route called ```/place_order```